DisCoTec/discotec.github.io/2020/attendees.md

 During tutorials, you may wish to share your screen when asking for detailed assistance.

-Follow steps 1-7 above when asking questions to tutors.
-To request a screen share, simply ask your host over the mic, and you will be granted permission accordingly.
+Follow steps 1-6 above when asking questions to tutors.
+To request a screen share, ask your host verbally over the mic.

 > **TODO:** Pic on how to share screen.